SamuelSwartzberg/flashcardifying_text_temp/regex.md

 If a regex tries a certain match, and this fails at some point, it backtracks.
 Backtracking is when regex goes to the last backtracking position and tries a different alternative.

+### zero length

+In regex, some things, e.g. assertions as well as some quantifiers allow matching things of zero length.
+These are known as zero-length matches.
+Some flavors of regex always skip zero-legnth matches = don't return zero-length matches.
+When a regex engine can find multiple zero-length matches at the same position, it could concievably get stuck there forever.
+To prevent the regex engine from getting stuck matching zero-length matches at the same position until the heat death of the universe, there are two strategies: Either attempt the next match one character after the end of the previous match, or start the next match at the same position, but make note of the fact that the previous match was zero-length, and forces the thing to give up its zero-length match if it tries to match the same zero-length position agaoin.

 ## regex syntax

 ### characters